Tropical Vegan Recipes: Fresh & Flavorful Plant-Based Dishes Inspired by Hawaii

 Closing Thoughts

 Tropical ingredients and flavors are very near and dear to my own heart.
 After having spent every winter since 2013 (!!) on Kaua'i, there's nothing more special to me than going to the farmers' market for a rainbow of fresh produce.
-The diverse colors, shapes, and textures of the fruits and veggies there amaze me, and I love the vibrant and light style of eating.
+The diverse colors, shapes, and textures of the fruits and veggies amaze me, and I love the vibrant and light style of eating.
 Kaua'i was the birth of my deep love of fruits and veggies, and therefore the birth of this blog.

 Can you tell that I get excited about these beautiful tropical ingredients?
 We're fortunate to be in Hawaii at the height of citrus season and can usually find some enormous pomelos.
 This one was especially impressive!